 Stop the infusion of SYLVANT if the patient develops signs of anaphylaxis.
 Discontinue further therapy with SYLVANT.

-Stop the infusion if the patient develops a mild to moderate infusion reactions.
+Stop the infusion if the patient develops a mild to moderate infusion reaction.
 If the reaction resolves, the SYLVANT infusion may be restarted at a lower infusion rate.
 Consider medication with antihistamines, acetaminophen, and corticosteroids.
 Discontinue SYLVANT if the patient does not tolerate the infusion following these interventions [see ADVERSE REACTIONS].

 Administer SYLVANT in a setting that provides resuscitation equipment, medication, and personnel trained to provide resuscitation.